Determining your insurance needs

 - advise you of your right to opt out of releasing credit information

-- advise you of the consequences of opting out of releasing credit information (for example, you may not qualify for the insurer’s best rate or discounts if you have a good credit report)
+- advise you of the consequences of opting out of releasing credit information.
+For example, you may not qualify for the insurer’s best rate or discounts you could have with a good credit report

 Deductibles

 Health, dental, home and car insurance policies may require that you pay a deductible.
-A deductible is the amount of your claim that you agree to pay before your insurance company pays the rest.
+A deductible is the amount of your claim that you must pay before your insurance company pays the rest.
 The higher your deductible, the less you may pay in premiums.

 Exclusions

-- some health insurance policies may exclude certain medical conditions you had before you applied
+- a health insurance policy may exclude certain medical conditions you had before you applied

 - a travel insurance policy may exclude claims made if you travel to a high risk country